davidngo0296/sk-resume-poc/README.md

-# 🎬 Video Script Multi-Agent Team POC
+# 🚀 Multi-Agent Team POC

-A Proof of Concept for a multi-agent team using **Semantic Kernel** with **Group Chat Orchestration** pattern to create video scripts collaboratively.
+A Proof of Concept for a multi-agent team using **Semantic Kernel** with **Group Chat Orchestration** pattern to handle different collaborative workflows.

 ## 🎯 Overview

-This POC demonstrates a sophisticated multi-agent system that creates video scripts through collaborative intelligence.
-The system uses three specialized agents working together in a group chat orchestration pattern:
+This POC demonstrates a sophisticated multi-agent system that can handle different types of collaborative workflows.
+The system features multiple specialized workflows each with their own expert agents:

+### 🎬 Video Script Creation Workflow
 - **Manager Agent** - Orchestrates the workflow and handles all user interactions
 - **Script Writer Agent** - Creates engaging video scripts based on user requirements
 - **Audio Selector Agent** - Suggests appropriate audio elements and music for approved scripts

+### 🎨 Social Banner Design Workflow
+- **Manager Agent** - Orchestrates the workflow and handles all user interactions
+- **Graphic Designer Agent** - Creates banner designs by selecting from available image resources
+- **Graphic Evaluator Agent** - Evaluates banner designs using **OpenAI Vision API** to detect cats in actual image content

 ## ✨ Key Features